SonahLab/twitch-chat-hit-counter/course-material/MODULE_3.md

 ```

 #### Question 2: Duplicates
-Your upstream team has been sending your team valid data via S3 between 2026-01-01 and 2026-01-31, but your team has already processed all the data and written the events to a SQL table.
+Situation: Your upstream team has been sending your team **correct** data for some time, and your team has already processed all the data and written the events to a SQL table.
-They just deployed a bug in their code and, for every event, they are not just sending you that single event, but 2 of the same events (duplicates).
+But they just deployed a bug in their code and, for every event, they are not just sending you that single event but also a copy of the exact same event payload (duplicates).

 For this scenario, what is the **best** (most efficient) SQL logic to use?
 ```
 INSERT INTO table employees (...)